Matthew 17:24-27

 • Treating the temple tax as the same issue as Roman taxation Matthew 17 concerns the temple tax tied to sanctuary support; it should not be flattened into the later question about paying taxes to Caesar.

-• Using 'so that we may not cause offense' to avoid all confrontation Jesus avoids needless offense here, but Matthew also shows Him confronting hypocrisy, false teaching, and unbelief when truth requires it.
+• Using 'so that we may not cause offense' to avoid all confrontation Jesus avoids needless offense here, but Matthew also shows him confronting hypocrisy, false teaching, and unbelief when truth requires it.

 • Turning the coin in the fish into a formula for financial miracles The miracle reveals Jesus' sovereign provision in this specific episode; it is not a mechanical promise that believers can command money through signs.

-• Reading Jesus' payment as proof that He is merely an ordinary temple participant Jesus pays while explicitly teaching that sons are free; the payment is voluntary humility, not denial of His unique Sonship.
+• Reading Jesus' payment as proof that he is merely an ordinary temple participant Jesus pays while explicitly teaching that sons are free; the payment is voluntary humility, not denial of his unique Sonship.

 • Using Christian liberty as an excuse for stubborn self-assertion Jesus' freedom is governed by love, mission, and wisdom; disciples may need to forego rights to avoid needless stumbling.